Current Conditions

 If you have any questions, please stop by the #bitcoin IRC chatroom (IRC, web) and we’ll do our best to help you.

-[CVE-2025-10325] [Modified: 02-10-2025] [Analyzed] [V3.1 S6.3:MEDIUM] A vulnerability was identified in Wavlink WL-WN578W2 221110.
-This impacts the function sub_401340/sub_401BA4 of the file /cgi-bin/login.cgi.
-Such manipulation of the argument ipaddr leads to command injection.
-It is possible to launch the attack remotely.
+[CVE-2025-11396] [Modified: 09-10-2025] [Analyzed] [V3.1 S7.3:HIGH] A vulnerability was identified in code-projects Simple Food Ordering System 1.0.
+Impacted is an unknown function of the file /product.php.
+Such manipulation of the argument Category leads to sql injection.
+The attack can be launched remotely.
 The exploit is publicly available and might be used.
-The vendor was contacted early about this disclosure but did not respond in any way.